iNPUTmice/SecureConversation/README.md

 #### I don't have a Google Account but I would still like to make a contribution

-I accept donations using PayPal, bank transfer and various cryptocurrencies.
+I accept donations from PayPal, bank transfer and various cryptocurrencies.
 For donations via PayPal you can use the email address `donate@siacs.eu` or the button below.

 [![Donate with PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CW3SYT3KG5PDL)